microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ![navigate editors](images/tips-and-tricks/navigate_editors.gif)

-### Move to Explorer window
+### Show Explorer view

 Keyboard Shortcut: `kb(workbench.view.explorer)`

-### Create or open a file
+### Create or open a file from a link

 Keyboard Shortcut: `kbstyle(Ctrl+click)` (`kbstyle(Cmd+click)` on macOS)

-You can quickly open a file or image or create a new file by moving the cursor to the file link and using `kbstyle(Ctrl+click)`.
+You can quickly open a file or image, or create a new file by moving the cursor to the file link and then pressing `kbstyle(Ctrl+click)`.

 ![create and open file](images/tips-and-tricks/create_open_file.gif)

 ### Close the currently opened folder

-Keyboard Shortcut: `kb(workbench.action.closeActiveEditor)`
+Keyboard Shortcut: `kb(workbench.action.closeFolder)`

 ### Navigation history

-Navigate entire history: `kb(workbench.action.openNextRecentlyUsedEditorInGroup)`
+Navigate entire history: `kb(workbench.action.quickOpenPreviousRecentlyUsedEditorInGroup)`

 Navigate back: `kb(workbench.action.navigateBack)`